Say you are at a business conference. You’re interacting with many attendees and giving them your business cards.

 a.
 Go to Scanova and sign-up for a 14-day free trial

 b.
-From All section in QR Code categories, select Simple Vcard
+From all the sections in QR Code categories, select Simple VCard QR Code

 c.
 Start adding contact details such as name, company, title, email, phone number, website, and address

 d.
-Once you’ve added all the details you want, click Create QR Code
+Once you’ve added all the details you want, click Continue

 i.
-You’ll see a pop-up prompting you to specify image size and format.
+You’ll see a pop-up prompting you to specify the QR Code image’s size and format.
 Once you specify the details, click Export

 Just like a Dynamic Vacrd QR Code, make sure your QR Code is of the right size so that it remains scannable.